Skip to Content

 Introduction

-This tutorial covers the Dropbox connector, a complete connector built with the Harmony Connector SDK.
+This tutorial covers the Dropbox connector, a complete connector built with the Jitterbit Connector SDK.
 Though it is fully functioning, this connector is not intended for production use.
 It is intended as a starting point for connector development, as it does not have all of the tests and error handling that would be expected in a production connector.

 If you haven’t already, the first step is to clone the Dropbox connector from the GitHub repository.
 You can do that from the GitHub website or by running these commands: